daithiocrualaoich/spark-emr/README.md

 ==========================

-Takes this [article](http://aws.amazon.com/articles/4926593393724923) on running Spark on Elastic MapReduce and explores making it a usable workflow.
+Takes this [article](http://aws.amazon.com/articles/4926593393724923) on running Spark on Elastic MapReduce and explores making it a usable workflow for ad hoc Spark programmes.

-See [SparkEMRBootstrap](https://github.com/ianoc/SparkEMRBootstrap) also for similar type work.
+See [SparkEMRBootstrap](https://github.com/ianoc/SparkEMRBootstrap) also for similar work.

 Notes